SamTseng/Chinese_Skewed_TxtClf/README.md

 7. ft_metrics.py: code required by the above batch execution file.

 ## 2. To cite this datasets, source codes, or experiment results:
-Yuen-Hsien Tseng, "The Feasibility of Automated Topic Analysis: An Empirical Evaluation of Deep Learning Techniques Applied to Skew-Distributed Chinese Text Classification" under review by Journal of Educational Media & Library Sciences.
+Yuen-Hsien Tseng, "[The Feasibility of Automated Topic Analysis: An Empirical Evaluation of Deep Learning Techniques Applied to Skew-Distributed Chinese Text Classification](http://joemls.dils.tku.edu.tw/fulltext/57104fullText.pdf)," Journal of Educational Media & Library Sciences, Vol. 57, No. 1 (March 2020).